2006 AFC Champions League: Format

-A total of 28 clubs were divided into 7 groups of four* based on region i.e. East Asian and Southeast Asian clubs were drawn in groups E to G, while the rest were grouped in groups A to D. Each club played double round-robin (home and away) against fellow three group members, a total of 6 matches each.
-Clubs received 3pts for a win, 1pt for a tie, 0pts for a loss.
-The clubs were ranked according to points and tie breakers were in the following order:
+A total of 28 clubs were divided into seven groups of four, according to the region.
+Each club played double round-robin (home and away) against fellow three group members for a total of six matches.
+Clubs received three points for a win, one for a tie, and no points for a loss.
+The clubs were ranked according to points.
+If two or more teams were tied on points, the following tiebreaking criteria were applied: